 If you think about it, we all love our oceans for one reason or another.
-Some of us love to swim, travel, snorkel, or simply just love the view.
+Some of us love to put on a bikini and swim, travel, snorkel, or simply just love the view.
 It’s hard not to love the ocean when every living thing on this planet relies on it so heavily.
 That’s why fully understanding the dangerous aftermath of overfishing and pollution is becoming increasingly valuable.

 You can make a difference!

 1. Check Your Labels

 Overfishing is like pollutions little sister.
 They’re both incredibly dangerous for our oceans because they’re caused by overproduction of businesses.
 Fish populations are rapidly decreasing in size due to a high-demand of seafood consumers and grocery stores.
 We have unsustainable fishing practices that won’t allow us to continue down this path for much longer because there won’t be any fish left in the sea.